 I print the stepsheet and read through the scenes in a single sitting.

-Because I write my novels in the third person omniscient, I like to get a handle on the POV as soon as possible, and while I do think about this in the Stepsheet, I tend to formalise it in the chapter outline.
+Because I write my novels in the third person omniscient, I like to get a handle on the POV as soon as possible.
+While I think about this in the Stepsheet, I tend to formalise it in the chapter outline.

-I do the chapter outline a few weeks before I sit down to write my first draft because it helps to keep everything fresh.
+I do the chapter outline a few weeks before I sit down to write my first draft.
+That way it keeps everything fresh.
 A chapter can be a single scene, or it can be a few scenes with a common thread.
 I might have a protagonist having an argument in the street with a fellow character about having to go and confront the villain.
 The next scene is the protagonist sitting in the villain’s office.

 I link the scenes by the POV, or through whose eyes I want the reader to see the scene unfold.

-In the above example, I could write it in two different ways, I could write both scenes through the protagonist’s eyes, or I could switch to the Villain for the second scene as he sits in his office looking at the protagonist.
+In the above example, I could write it in two different ways.
+I could write both scenes through the protagonist’s eyes, or I switch to the Villain for the second as he sits across from the protagonist.
 The POV could change at any point even after a few drafts or when the editor gets their hands on the manuscript.

 Around this time I start to look at the character biographies or CV’s.
 I’ll handle that in the next post.

 Re-read the third page in the Writing Tip series – Part 3 – Pantster or Plotter.
 What type of writer are you?

 Or, move onto the fourth page – Part 5 – Your Characters